Share steps between test cases

 When you run a test, you can either mark the whole shared sequence as passed or failed, or mark each step separately:

-It’s almost exactly the same in Microsoft Test Manager as in Team Web Access.
+It’s almost exactly the same in Microsoft Test Manager as in the web portal.
 The buttons look slightly different.

 Yes.
 Open Microsoft Test Manager and look under Organize, Shared Steps Manager.